fabric8-launcher/launcher-application/README.md

 Setup using OAuth (OAUTH mode)
 ------------------------------

-You can set the proper environement variables for local development with OAuth like this:
+You can set the proper environment variables for local development with OAuth like this:

 ```bash
 $ LAUTH=OAUTH source ./launcher-env-template.sh